Tropical Marine Resources

 MMB C160 Marine Biology

 This module focuses on tropical marine resources with an emphasis on fisheries, mariculture, biotechnology, sustainable management and conservation management.
 Artisanal practises such as seaweed farming and mangrove harvesting will be considered alongside international industries that consider tropical marine ecosystems as a biotechnological 'treasure chest'.
-Additionally, the module offers the unique opportunity for students to attend an expedition to explore the biodiversity and ecology of coral reefs and to study and critically examine the process of coral conservation management within the remote Wakatobi Marine National Park in Indonesia.
+Additionally, the module offers the unique opportunity for students to attend an expedition to explore the biodiversity and ecology of coral reefs and to study and critically examine the process of coral conservation management within the remote Wakatobi Marine National Park in Indonesia (Option A).
 The Wakatobi is situated within the coral triangle and is at the centre of the most biodiverse marine environment on Earth.
 This expedition provides opportunities for dive training and research diving activities.
 The research centre is ideally located amongst local communities with different traditions and coral reef dependency levels.
 Communication, both formal and informal, with different stakeholders and community representatives will form a key component of the work.
-Alternatively, students can chose to attend placement with associated partner organisations or industries to investigate how selected organisations exploit or influence tropical marine resources globally.
+Alternatively, students can either choose to attend placement with associated partner organisations or industries to investigate how selected organisations exploit or influence tropical marine resources globally (Option B), or conduct a literature review and presentation on the effects of pollution on tropical marine resources (Option C).

 To pass this module students will need to be able to: